-Agenda 21Chapter 40 of Agenda 21 calls on countries and the international community to develop indicators of sustainable development.
-Such indicators are needed to increase focus on sustainable development and assist decision-makers at all levels to adopt sound national sustainable development policies.
+Agenda 21Chapter 40 of Agenda 21 called on countries and the international community to develop indicators of sustainable development.
+Such indicators were needed to increase focus on sustainable development and assist decision-makers at all levels to adopt sound national sustainable development policies.